oba11/hm-demo/kubernetes-vagrant/README.md

-# Kubernetes Cluster with Vagrant on CoreOS
+# Kubernetes Cluster Setup with Vagrant on CoreOS

 Please **NOTE** this setup was lifted from `https://github.com/coreos/coreos-kubernetes`